1965 in the Vietnam War: July

 Maxwell Taylor resigned as U.S. Ambassador to South Vietnam.
 Taylor had opposed the introduction of U.S. ground troops into South Vietnam, proposing instead an intensified air campaign against North Vietnam.
-Taylor would be replaced by Henry Cabot Lodge, Jr., who returned to Saigon for his second stint as ambassador.
+Taylor would be replaced by Henry Cabot Lodge Jr., who returned to Saigon for his second stint as ambassador.

 The Vietnam Service Medal was established by Executive Order 11231 for all members of the armed services who served in the Vietnam War.

+The VC attacked a small post 2km outside of Dầu Tiếng.
+The ARVN 5th Division hurriedly dispatched the 2nd Battalion, 9th Infantry, without a forward observer or air cover.
+At 12:10, two VC battalions ambushed the column as it neared the post, killing 103 soldiers (including four Americans) and wounding 26.
+Another 199 soldiers went missing, with all but 79 eventually returning to the colors.
+The VC captured a mortar, a machine gun, 13 Browning automatic rifles, and 101 individual weapons.